This product is on EPA List N

-Coming Soon – Limited Market Release: Sani-HyPerCide Wipes will be available in late 2020 for limited market release.
+Coming Soon – Limited Market Release: Sani-HyPerCide Wipes will be available for limited market release.
 For information on the product and availability, please contact your local PDI sales representative or complete this form.

 The CDC updated their recommendations for EPA-registered disinfectants to refer to the EPA website for EPA’s List N entitled Products with Emerging Viral Pathogens and Human Coronavirus claims for use against SARS-CoV-2 (COVID-19).

 Sani-HyPerCide™ Germicidal Disposable Wipes can be found on List N.